What is Partial Hospitalization?

 - 1:30 pm-3:00 pm – Patients participate in other forms of counseling, including art therapy or music therapy.

 People who attend PHPs tend to have a more positive outlook on their recovery and feel more secure in their ability to stay sober.
 PHPs also help reduce the risk of relapse since patients attend group therapy, counseling sessions, and many other activities that keep them connected with the recovery community.

 A PHP is a residential substance abuse treatment program attended several hours each day instead of a typical day at work or school.
 People who complete this program tend to overcome addiction, improve their mental health, and return to a more normal life.

 To learn more about partial hospitalization programs in New York Tri-state Area, contact NYC Addiction Resources.
-NYC Addictions resources is a resource center of information on substance abuse problems and treatment options in New York City.
+NYC Addictions resources is a resource center of information on substance abuse problems and treatment options in New York Tri-state Area.
 We are here to help you find the best drug treatment option.